Yiu-dororong/Study-on-Graph-RAG/README.md

 It took me around 10 minutes to complete a short passage (6 pages of text).
 For a 20-page academic paper, it may take half an hour, and it may takes hours to complete 200-pages textbook.
 It is definitely resource intensive.
 For a larger scale, this [YouTube video](https://youtu.be/vX3A96_F3FU?si=Er50SdrkzVlxCRCc&t=885) has revealed that turning [A Christmas Carol](https://www.gutenberg.org/cache/epub/24022/pg24022.txt) (32k words, 105 pages) into a knowledge graph based on Microsoft's framework can spent up to 1 million tokens (GPT-4o model) which costs USD 7.12.

-Reusing graph by loading from Neo4j in Llamaindex tends to perform weaker than the first run, but you may use Cypher to explore. ```mistral-nemo``` model tends to be very "helpful" to adding its own knowledge to the query, so please always specify that use the retrieval information only.
+Reusing graph by loading from Neo4j in LlamaIndex tends to perform weaker than the first run, but you may use Cypher to explore. ```mistral-nemo``` model tends to be very "helpful" to adding its own knowledge to the query, so please always specify that use the retrieval information only.
 Inference time is acceptable, consider giving fine-grained answers.

 I did not calculate the recall for it, but if you want the source text, you can use: